ShanaryS/real-estate-calculator-bot/README.md

 Returns color coded information in terminal such as Return on Investment, Cash on Cash Return, Caprate, Cashflow, Maximum Suggested Offer, and recomended emergency fund.

 (Overfitted to multi-family properties in CT.
-To fix, rent_per_unit default value would need to double or even triple in some areas.)
+To fix, user.rent_per_unit default value would need to double or even triple in some areas.)